- MA TESOL (Teaching English to Speakers of Other Languages)

 We’ll aid your understanding of the key theories and principles in TESOL, providing a balance of academic and professional content and experience.
 You’ll develop your ability in language analysis and understanding, as well as furthering your knowledge on how to incorporate this appropriately in class materials.

 We have a flexible and supportive learning programme that develops your current understanding and knowledge in TESOL, while providing you with the necessary research and reflection skills to continue on your academic or professional career path.

-Throughout the programme the amount of independent study gradually increases, both within and across modules, in order to build your confidence and self-reliance.
+Throughout the course the amount of independent study gradually increases, both within and across modules, in order to build your confidence and self-reliance.
 As your future continuing professional development is also important to us, reflection, as a key skill, is interwoven into all modules to nurture your ability to continue learning beyond the MA TESOL.

-This trimester sees the culmination of the skills you’ve developed as you gather and analyse data, and write up this research in your dissertation.
+The third trimester sees the culmination of the skills you’ve developed as you gather and analyse data, and write up this research in your dissertation.